Freedom of Speech, Expression and Dissent

 You also have the right to file a complaint with the Department of Education’s Office for Civil Rights – please visit: https://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area, or call 1-800-421-3481.

 When students have a question, concern, or complaint regarding their Brandman experience, they should always initially contact their campus director for guidance and possible resolution.
 However there may be circumstances when students are still uncertain as to University policies and procedures, appropriate channels of communication or alternative options available for resolving disputes.
 Students may then contact the Office of Student Concerns (OSC) for guidance.
 The OSC provides informal assistance in providing recommended actions to help resolve conflicts, disputes or providing contact with appropriate resources.
 The OSC is an advocate for the fair resolution of a problem, not for any particular party, and gives equal attention to the rights for all concerned.
 To submit a ticket of concern with the OSC, the student can log into MyBrandman and click on the link for the Office of Student Concerns under the Student Services section.

-The Director of Title IX, Student Conduct, and Ombudsman Services/Title IX Coordinator, and the Assistant Director of Student Resources, of the Division of Student Services are the institutional contacts for this process and may be reached at firstname.lastname@example.org.
+The Director of Student Conduct and Compliance and the Assistant Director of Student Resources, of the Division of Student Services are the institutional contacts for this process and may be reached at firstname.lastname@example.org.

 To complain about a grade, students are asked to contact their academic advisor for assistance with the Grade Challenge Procedure located in MyBrandman.
 If complaints are regarding Brandman faculty, students are requested to contact their academic advisor, campus director, or academic dean directly.